 We all know strategies plan a progress, systems drive the progress, and people transform progress into impactful outcomes.
 We all know this.
-Yet business inefficiencies, unavoidable simmering problems, and missed opportunities creep in when nonprofits refine, test, and implement initiatives.
+Yet business inefficiencies, unavoidable simmering problems, and missed opportunities creep in even when nonprofits refine, test, and implement initiatives.

 So how are we supposed to effectively fix a community problem when 50% of small businesses fail in the first 5 years, and 70% of acquisitions fail to fully integrate?